It's cold outside, so let's play some video games. Today we're going to have a look at Id Software's Rage, which came out in 2011.

 A bit about the technology.
 Id Tech 5's big thing was megatexturing.
 Instead of using conventional tiled textures Rage uses enormous, map-sized texture files that are wrapped over the whole level.
 The engine streams the megatexture from the hard drive - or Blu-Ray, in the case of the PlayStation 3 - but only portions that are visible from the player's point of view, and when the player's viewpoint changes the unused textures are discarded from memory.

 One downside is that this requires a lot of storage space.
 Rage is about 23gb, which was enormous in 2011.
 It was released on three DVDs for the PC and XBox 360 and a single Blu-Ray for the PlayStation 3.
-Sadly nothing was done to exploit the larger storage space of the PlayStation 3's Blu-Ray drive, although in Id's defence the PS3's Blu-Ray was relatively slow, so the console might not have been able to exploit higher-resolution textures.
+Sadly nothing was done to exploit the larger storage space of the PlayStation 3's Blu-Ray drive, although in Id's defence the PS3's Blu-Ray was relatively slow, so the console might not have been able to stream higher-resolution textures quickly enough.
 Id doesn't seem to be minded to release a remastered, high-resolution version for modern platforms.

 Megatexturing has essentially three things going for it.
-The huge texture files allowed the designers to disguise Rage's low-poly environmental models by covering everything with textured detail, as in the following screenshots:
+There's the aforementioned visual richness, which is often subtle, but it's nice to have.
+On top of that the huge texture files allowed the designers to disguise Rage's low-poly environmental models by covering everything with textured detail, as in the following screenshots:

 From a distance the rocks and pillars look great.